IEEEBerkeley/hope-www/pcb.rst

 Overview
 ========
-This course introduces printed circuit board (PCB) design and layout practices and concerns.
-It is intended for students with some experience with circuits who are interested in learning or improving their PCB design and fabrication skills, and particularly those who are part of or intend to join engineering student organizations with working knowledge in PCB design.
+EE 198: Hands-On PCB Engineering is an introductory course to printed circuit board (PCB) design and layout practices and concerns.
+It is intended for students with some experience with circuits who are interested in learning about and gaining or improving PCB design and assembly skills, and particularly those who are part of or intend to join engineering student organizations with working knowledge in PCB design.

 Prerequisites
 -------------
 EE 16A or similar working knowledge in circuits.
-Come to class **with a computer mouse** and KiCAD installed.
+Come to class **with a computer mouse** and KiCAD installed. **This includes the first class.**

 Objective
 ---------
-Students will learn effective system, schematic, and layout design through hands-on applications and exposure to advanced concerns such as DFT, DFM, grounding, decoupling, EMC/EMI, and thermal considerations.
+Students will learn effective system, schematic, and layout design through hands-on applications and will be exposed to various advanced concerns such as DFx, grounding, decoupling, EMC/EMI, and thermal management.

 **Please note that...**